 We saved the most obvious use case for the last.
 Regardless of domain-specific communication goals... most businesses need their employees to receive alerts and notifications about incoming leads; shipments; reports; inventory; sales; online traffic; safety checks and so forth… The list can go on and on.

-WhatsApp push notifications ensure your employees receive information in wherever they are, in real-time.
-This makes WhatsApp API solution an asset for people working in the field such as real estate agents.
+WhatsApp push notifications ensure your employees receive information wherever they are, in real-time.
+This makes the WhatsApp API solution an asset for people working in the field such as real estate agents.

-It saves your company time and money inventing its own internal communication system or spending time teaching your employees how to use it.
+It saves your company time and money inventing its own workplace communication system such as an employees app or spending time teaching your employees how to use it.

-Another factor to consider is the complexity of your internal communications.
+Another factor to consider is the complexity of corporate communications.
 WhatsApp is fast and omnipresent but if you need a more complex solution for your office which, for instance, allows for group conference calls, you might want to consider Slack or similar service instead.